opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Tip: For a smoother setup process, ensure that your phone is ready at hand while setting up corporate billing.

 ### If I have multiple work profiles, which agency will my corporate billing account be tied to?
-It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app.
+It depends on the agency you selected while setting up corporate billing in the E-commerce Order mini-app.

+1. During corporate billing setup, you will see a page with the message, **Authenticate this request?**
-1. Tap **Agency**.
+2. Tap **Agency**.
-2. Choose the agency you want to tie the corporate billing account to.
+3. Choose the agency you want to tie the corporate billing account to.
-3. Tap **Yes**.
+4. Tap **Yes** to confirm the corporate billing setup.

-Orders checked out using this corporate billing account will be tied to the agency you selected for the account.
+Orders checked out using this corporate billing account will be tied to the agency you selected.

 ## 3. Setting agency approval settings
 Your approval settings determine the approval process for your orders.
 This includes the cost centre, approving officer and approval routing options.